Health Conditions That Affect Sleep Quality

 What is the way out for people suffering from neurodegenerative diseases?

 In the case of neurodegenerative diseases, 90% of patients are affected by insomnia and other sleep disorders.
-In addition, Muscular Atrophy and Multiple Sclerosis can induce pain, an urge to pee during the night (Nocturia), irritation, and depression.
+In addition, muscular atrophy and multiple sclerosis can induce pain, an urge to urinate during the night (nocturia), irritation, and depression.
 Needless to say, all of these make sleep not so pleasant for the suffering person.

-But there are solutions here, too, from Specific Cognitive Behavioral Therapies to Melatonin dosage.
-Although one needs to be cautious as most of these diseases ail older adults, there might be a situation with multiple conditions.
+But there are solutions here, too, from specific cognitive behavioral therapies to melatonin dosage.
+Although one needs to be cautious as most of these diseases affect older adults, there might be a situation with multiple conditions.
 In that case, consult a physician or an expert before getting into any therapy.

 Is sleep linked to mental health?

-In this difficult life, getting mentally taxed over something that bothers you at your core is easy.
-It could be a financial issue or relationship problems, or simply old age catching up with you.
+In this difficult life, getting mentally taxed over something that bothers you to your core is easy.
+It could be a financial issue, relationship problems, or simply old age catching up with you.
 While it is somewhat easier to address physical and even neural issues to some extent, mental health has been one area that people are still trying to grasp.

 sleep and mental health